burczyk/Camouflage/Readme.md

 ###Algorithm
 [BMP](http://en.wikipedia.org/wiki/BMP_file_format) is probably the simplest image format.
 All you need to know is that it consists of a header and then array of pixels.
-Each RGB pixel can have a value from range (0-255) so it can be represented as a byte.
+Each single RGB element can have a value from range (0-255) so it can be represented as a byte.
 If we extract bytes from NSData and divide them into 3-component groups we can store each group as a single pixel!

 Each pixel is stored in a bitmap that has a `height=1` and `width=ceil(size/3)` and whole bitmap is saved in Camera Roll.
 As a result we get an assetURL we can use later to restore saved data.